Forensic entomology and the law: Paul Bernardo

 In 1992, the Canadian press went into a frenzy concerning “The Ken and Barbie Murders.”
 In June 1991, Paul Bernardo and Karla Homolka tortured, raped, and killed fourteen-year-old Leslie Mahaffy.
 The brutal assaults of Mahaffy were recorded on tape by the couple and helped convict them at trial.

-Ten months later in April 1992, Bernardo and Homolka again raped, tortured, and killed another teenage victim, Kristen French over a period of several days, all captured on video tape.
+Ten months later in April 1992, Bernardo and Homolka again raped, tortured, and killed another teenage victim, Kristen French over a period of several days, all captured on videotape.

 Once captured and put on trial, forensic entomology began to play an important role.
 In Paul Bernardo's trial, renowned forensic entomologist Dr. Neal Haskell helped establish a timeline for one of the victim's murders.
 Haskell utilized his understanding of insect development cycles to narrow a fifteen-day time interval down to a period of four days for the victim's time of death.

 Being one of Canada's most publicized criminal cases, Dr. Haskell and his testimony brought forth forensic entomology.

 David Westerfield

 In the United States, forensic entomology became well known through the trial of David Westerfield in 2002 for the abduction and murder of seven-year-old Danielle van Dam.
 In this San Diego case, the courtroom became a battle over conflicting reports from four forensic entomologists: David Faulkner, Neal Haskell, M. Lee Goff, and Robert D. Hall.
 A fifth scientist, William Rodriguez, a forensic anthropologist, also testified on this issue.
-Danielle had vanished from her bedroom the night of February 1–2; her partially decomposed body was found February 27.
-Haskell, Hall, and Faulker argued that forensic entomology established that the body of was dumped in mid-February, during which time Westerfield was already under police surveillance (since February 5), while Goff said the victim's body was colonized by larvae earlier than the other three entomologists estimated (his dates were February 9 to 14).
+Danielle had vanished from her bedroom the night of February 1–2; her partially decomposed body was found on February 27.
+Haskell, Hall, and Faulker argued that forensic entomology established that the body was dumped in mid-February, during which time Westerfield was already under police surveillance (since February 5), while Goff said the victim's body was colonized by larvae earlier than the other three entomologists estimated (his dates were February 9 to 14).
 His dates were earlier as he used new data from Canada which gives a significantly slower development for that fly species.
 Richard Merritt, a forensic entomologist and professor at Michigan State University, stated that because each scientist has his own method, this can lead to disagreement, but a lot of the disagreements involve a variation of one or two days, not over a week and a half as in the Westerfield case: “If it's that big a time, someone screwed up”.

 All the entomologists, including the prosecution's expert (Goff), gave dates that excluded the defendant by a significant margin - at least four days.
 Yet the jury rejected that evidence and found him guilty.
 The foreman explained that he felt “the field was too subjective to exonerate Westerfield”.

-The prosecutor, Jeff Dusek, was highly critical of the forensic entomology evidence; in fact he dismissed the field outright.
+The prosecutor, Jeff Dusek, was highly critical of the forensic entomology evidence; in fact, he dismissed the field outright.